 Christian Formation Hour

-Except for the months of July and August we gather at 10:00 AM for our Christian formation hour.
+Except for the months of July and August we gather at 9:30 AM for our Christian formation hour.
 Children age two through grade eight participate in Sunday School based on the Shine curriculum.
-High school students, led by our Youth and Young Adult minister or another teacher, engage the big questions of faith and life.
+High school students, led by our Youth and Young Adult pastor or another teacher, engage the big questions of faith and life.
 Adults typically gather in our fellowship hall for discussions of contemporary issues, seasonal themes, or a Bible study series.

 Youth and Children’s Programs